with Birgit Jensen and Vanya Balogh

 Contributions from 130 artists from around the world make up the Flugblatter exhibition.
 Individual images copyright the artists.

 In Miniscule Part 2, artists were invited by curator Vanya Balogh to submit a diminutive art object of any genre or media but with one simple proviso: the maximum size of the work is that of the common matchbox; 2” by 1.5”.
-For most of the artists participating, the format is an intriguing challenge; a stimulus or provocation; potentially a playful distraction from their standard artistic practice.
+For most of the artists participating, the format is an intriguing challenge; a stimulus or provocation; a playful distraction from their normal artistic practice.